Many of life's failures are people who did not realize how close they were to success when they gave up - Thomas Edison

 CASPA isn’t just the platform PA programs use to compare candidates; it’s also the same one you’ll use to submit your PA application.

 You should definitely spend time inside CASPA well before the application cycle starts.
 Learn how to maneuver the system and especially understand the instructions before submitting an application because once you submit your application, there are some things that cannot be changed.

 Taking the application seriously will greatly increase your chances of landing an interview.
 I was a bit naïve when I first applied through CASPA in 2014.
 One of the mistakes I made during my first application was not submitting it as early as possible.

 Many PA programs look at applications on a rolling basis, meaning they review applications as soon as they are received.
 The longer you delay submitting your PA application, the fewer open seats there are.

-In 2014, CASPA opened in April, and I didn’t submit my application until August.
-To put this into some perspective, by August last year I already completed two personal interviews with interested PA programs.
-Thus, by not taking the application more seriously my first year, I set myself up to fail.
+CASPA opens in April, and I didn’t submit my application until August.
+To put this into some perspective, by August last year, I already completed two personal interviews with interested PA programs.
+Thus, by not taking the application more seriously in my first year, I set myself up to fail.

 2. Research Schools Before Applying